imubashir0/BatteryMonitor/README.md

 4.5 Check Log File

-The script logs events in a file called battery_monitor.log.
+The script logs events in a file called **battery_monitor.log**.
 To verify that the script is running as expected:
   1. Navigate to *C:\Users\YourUsername\Documents\BatteryMonitor*.
   2. Open the **battery_monitor.log** file using a text editor (e.g., Notepad).
   3. Check the log for messages indicating that the script started and notifications were sent.